toschivictor/instagram-bot/README.md

-# IG like generator
+# IG bot

-Instagram bot that interacts with pictures, built in Node.JS.
+Instagram bot that interacts with pictures.
+Built in Node.JS.